dorienmc/documentation-legacy/apis/3d-sdk.md

 To authenticate a user on the SDK you don't have to do anything!
 The FORMIDE platform takes care of the whole user authentication flow for you, all you have to do is publish your application built on this SDK to the platform.

 To simulate authentication locally, you can log in the CLI tools and run your app locally from there.
 This will authenticate you as the user of this app with the correct access token.

+---
+### Methods
+The 3D SDK has a lot of built-in methods to make working with 3D models in the browser easier.
+You can load, manipulate and export models with just a few function calls.

+<a class="btn btn--primary">Full method list</a>